-This bibliography has been compiled for the Salonika Campaign Society by Keith Roberts with help from other members of the SCS and of The Great War Forum and is shared without charge for anyone interested in the campaign.
+This updated bibliography (October 2021) is compiled for the Salonika Campaign Society by Keith Roberts with help from other members of the SCS and of The Great War Forum.
+It is shared without charge for anyone interested in the campaign.

 The intention has been to limit the bibliography to printed books published in English, with links where possible to e-book versions.
 Articles in, for example, regimental journals have so far not been included, and wide-ranging works with only a few relevant pages have mostly been excluded.
 A few exceptions have slipped in, where the item covers significant subjects that are not covered elsewhere.
 Many official and unit histories will contain references to this campaign and if there are substantial chapters worthy of addition, we will be happy to add the information in future versions of the bibliography, especially unit histories with substantial relevant content.